captn-nick/MSFS-Mod-Selector/README.md

 ## Warnings and errors
 At the start, the Mod Selector will check your mod registry and your directories for problems and show you an error message if it found any.
 You cannot start the Mod Selector without first resolving those issues.

+Each error is designated with an ID.
+It can be found in the error UI’s header (or in the printout on the command line).
+Please note the following tips for helping you solve the issue at hand:
+* **Error.001**: An unexpected freak error.
+Possibly, there is something very wrong with your system or configuration.
+Make sure you followed this README exactly for the setup.
+If you did so, this is possibly a bug.
+Please report it by opening an issue.
+* **Error.010**: Found mods which weren't registered and have a corrupted directory structure: a combination of Error.030 and Error.050. see below on how to fix them individually.
+* **Error.020**: Found mods which are duplicated (one in Community, one in Temp folder): as the text says.
+This may happen if you moved all mods into the Temp folder first (using the “Deactivate all” function, and then added new versions of these mods into the Community folder while the old version of the mod (with the same folder name) is still present in the Temp folder.
+In this case, the UI will present you with the additional option to delete the surplus mod folder in the Temp directory.
+Not that if you click that button, that mod folder will be deleted immediately and permanently!
+* **Error.030**: Found unregistered mods: You have some mod folders which don’t correspond to an entry in your mods.txt file.
+Make sure to register each mod with a mods.txt entry first.
+See “Adding a mod” above, or delete the mod’s folder.
+* **Error.040**: Found mods which were registered but aren't present in mod directory: The opposite of Error.030: You have a mods.txt entry for a mod which isn’t present as a sub-folder of either the Community or Temp directory.
+Either restore that folder from another place or delete the entry in question from the mods.txt file.
+* **Error.050**: Found mods with corrupted directory structure: Each mod sub-folder must contain a manifest.json file on the first level of its folder hierarchy.
+If this is not the case, this was typically the result of the mod being incorrectly ZIPped / unzipped, i.e. with surplus directories.
+Make sure the directory structure for all mods is correct.
+Note that some mods may actually consist of more than one MSFS mod directory!
+In that case, you need to register each of these directories as individual mods in mods.txt.
+* **Error.100**: General mods.txt line read error: Mod Selector cannot read an invidual line in your mods.txt file.
+Make sure the line corresponds exactly to the format described in “Adding a mod”.
+If you are sure it does, this is possibly a bug.
+Please report it by opening an issue.
+* **Error.101**: mods.txt line information read error: Mod Selector can read an invidual line in your mods.txt file, but it can’t interpret a critical piece of information.
+Make sure the line corresponds exactly to the format described in “Adding a mod”.
+If you are sure it does, this is possibly a bug.
+Please report it by opening an issue.

 ## Starting from the command line
 Instead of double-clicking on the program file, you can start the program from the command line / PowerShell with